 The cathedral of San Panfilo was originally constructed in the 11th century on the location of an Ancient Roman Temple.
 Architecture enthusiasts will be fascinated by the cathedral which has been damaged by earthquakes, rebuilt and modified, on numerous occasions over the last 1000 years.

-The rest of your visit to Sulmona will typically include simply strolling through the centre taking in the atmosphere.
+The rest of your visit to Sulmona will typically include simply strolling through the old centre taking in the atmosphere.

-The various piazzas that you will come across, most of which have buildings of interest, include the Piazza XX Septembre, a popular square containing a statue of Ovid, and the Piazza Garibaldi, a very large open square with a baroque fountain called Fontana de Vecchio and various buildings of note, and overlooked by a rather large aquaduct and the Morrone mountains
+The various piazzas that you will come across, most of which have buildings of interest, include the Piazza XX Septembre, a popular square containing a bronze statue of Ovid, and the Piazza Garibaldi, a very large open square with a baroque fountain called Fontana de Vecchio and various buildings of note, and overlooked by a rather large aquaduct and the Morrone mountains